Diza41a/Diza41a/README.md

 <h1 align="center">Hi 👋, I'm Davyd Zakorchennyi</h1>
-<h3 align="center">A passionate full-stack engineer located in Sarasota, Florida</h3>
+<h3 align="center">A passionate full-stack engineer stationed in Florida</h3>

-- 🔭 I’m currently looking for a new work to be passionate about
+- 🔭 I’m currently looking for new work to be passionate about

 - 🌱 I’m currently learning **SOLID Principles**